Candy128x/GoLang/Code/note3.md

 - It's automatically not append one space in prefix of variable
 - Eg: var ageTeen = 18
 	fmt.Println("Teen age:", ageTeen)

 ---
+## method() name declaration
+1. smallAlphbateFunc() to acceess with in single own file like private
+2. CapsFunc() to access globely or public

+---
 Author: [Ashish](https://github.com/Candy128x) </>